Mindful writing with InstaText

 In my view, a helpful approach might be this: whether it’s writing or any other craft, try not to let AI chip away at your trust and confidence in yourself and your abilities, as I once did.
 It’s important not to let the fear of missing out in the increasingly crowded world of AI throw you into an identity crisis, as I experienced.

-Most importantly, use AI to enhance your joy, not replace it.
+Most importantly, use technology to enhance your joy, not replace it.
 Don’t outsource your passion, satisfaction, or—mind you—mindfulness.

 As a wise man once said, the world does not need another book, another song, or another painting.
 But the artist does.
 I know I do, and I’m grateful that InstaText is helping me create the next piece in the way I enjoy most, one edit at a time.